From theatre performances to educator workshops, the library hosts events and programming throughout the year for you and your students.

 Courses are typically offered at the beginning of the year (January- February) and around the start of the school year (September- October) and are held 1-2x a week for 6-weeks.

-For more information about The Citizenship Project, see https://www.nyhistory.org/citizenship-project.
+For more information about The Citizenship Project or to sign up for a virtual class, see https://www.nyhistory.org/citizenship-project.

 Professional Development